bedops/bedops/docs/content/revision-history.rst

 * All :ref:`conversion scripts <conversion_scripts>`

+  * Python-based scripts no longer use temporary files, which reduces file I/O and improves performance.
+This change also reduces the need for large amounts of free space in a user's ``/tmp`` folder, particularly relevant for users converting multi-GB BAM files.

   * We now test for ability to locate ``starch``, ``sort-bed``, ``wig2bed_bin`` and ``samtools`` in user environment, quitting with the appropriate error state if the dependencies cannot be found.

   * Improved documentation.
 In particular, we have added descriptive tables to each script's documentation page which describe how columns map from original data input to BED output.